-• The error window fills the whole screen - how can I get to the Continue Stop buttons?
+• The error window fills the whole screen - how can I get to the Continue / Stop buttons?

 Press the Alt key together with your left mouse button to move the window upwards and to the left.
 At the bottom the Continue Stop buttons will be visible.
-This bug is known but a fix has not yet been found.
+This bug is known but could not yet be fixed.